thbaumann/check_errors_quick_and_dirty/README.md

-# not production ready... just quick and dirty testplugin to hunt down a bug
+#note to myself: just quick and dirty testplugin to hunt down the nullgeom-bug